On Seymour's and Sullivan's Second Neighbourhood Conjectures: Oriented Split Graphs

 We now claim that there exists a vertex $u\in N^{--}(x^*)\cap N^+(x^*)$ such that $X_{12}\subseteq N_X^{++}(u)$ (we postpone its proof to the end of the proof of the theorem in order not to break the flow of the proof).
 Therefore, by (\ref{c2eq2}) we have

 where the last inequality holds because of $N^+_X(u)\subseteq N^{++}_X(x^*)$.
 Again applying (\ref{c2eq1}), we can obtain

 By (\ref{c2eq5}) and (\ref{c2eq6}), we have

 Now, we try to get the lower bound of $|X_1|$.
-Let $t$ be the number of vertices in $Y$ which has out-degree $d-1$ in $T$ and is a 2-king of $T$.
-Using Proposition \ref{prop:2}, the assumption that all vertices are not Seymour vertex and Lemma \ref{sums}, we can get
+Let $t$ be the number of vertices in $Y$ which are 2-kings of $T$ with out-degree $d-1$ in $T$.
+Using Proposition \ref{prop:2}, the assumption that all vertices are not Seymour vertex and Lemma \ref{sums}, we obtain